 |TSH||28.52 mg/dL (the normal range is de 0.19- 4.92)|

 |Glucose||5.8 mmol/L104 mg/dL (the normal range is s 3.1 – 5.5 mmol/L55 – 99 mg/dL)|

-Between my first and second visit, I lost 9 pounds just by managing and regulating my diet and my habits.
-As of July, after implementing every recommendation, I reached approximately 140 pounds, my thyroid ranges dropped to 0.11 and I have lowered my glucose out of the prediabetes range.
+Between my first and second visit, I lost nine pounds just by managing and regulating my diet and my habits.
+As of July, after implementing every recommendation, I reached approximately 140 pounds, my thyroid ranges dropped to 0.11 and I have lowered my blood glucose out of the prediabetes range.
 Though the methods I used weren’t dramatic, the outcomes have felt so.
-I feel and look better, and my mindset has improved.
+I feel and look better and my mindset has improved.
 The way I view my life, and my relationship with food have changed for the better.
 I’m proud of myself for not only achieving my goals but being willing to seek help to help me avoid the fate of my father’s.

 Never be afraid to seek help from an expert.
-My nutritionist helped me get in the habit of monitoring my glucose and control my eating out of nervousness and stress.
+My nutritionist helped me get in the habit of monitoring my blood glucose and control my eating out of nervousness and stress.
 She also gave me exercise tips and ways to deal with the mental health challenges of making lifestyle changes.
-Prediabetes was a close call and I know there are probably many others who are struggling with theirs or feel like they can’t overcome it to prevent Type 2 diabetes.
+Prediabetes was a close call and I know there are probably many others who are struggling with theirs or feel like they can’t overcome it to prevent type 2 diabetes.
 You can, just like I did.

 |Weight||141.76 lbs (64.3 kg)|

 |TSH||0.11 mg/dL (the normal range is 0.19- 4.92)|